jordanhasgul/idmint/README.md

     // handle error
 }

-fmt.Println(id) // e.g. "user_15099494400000"
+fmt.Println(id) // e.g. "user:15099494400000"
 ```

-> Specifying the kind of ID we are minting provides a human-readable way understand what kind of 'resource' an ID
+> Specifying the kind of ID we are minting provides a human-readable way to understand what kind of 'resource' an ID
 > is associated with.

 ## Documentation